-A direct application of MPQI is the characterisation and stabilisation of a frequency comb.
-The comb~\cite{Udem2002,ye_femtosecond_2005} is a device that produces an uninterrupted train of laser pulses with a fixed duration, $\tau$, and a regular spacing, $T$ [cf.~Fig.~\ref{fig:comb}a].
-Stabilising a comb is ensuring that the offset frequency, $\nu_0$, remains a constant and well-known value, and that the spectrum is a collection of regularly spaced teeth with frequencies $f_n = n/T+\nu_0$.
-This problem was solved by Haensch and Hall~\cite{Reichert1999,Jones2000} in frequency space, interferometrically comparing different teeth in the limit of many pulses.
-Note that this requires a comb whose spectrum spans at least an octave, as some Ti:Sa lasers, or broadening the light with a nonlinear fiber.
-This stabilisation enables direct frequency comb spectroscopy, accurately revealing the (unknown) atomic level structure of neutral atoms \cite{marian_united_2004, witte_deep-ultraviolet_2005} and ions \cite{wolf_direct_2009,wolf_direct_2011}.
+A direct application of MPQI is the characterization and stabilization of a frequency comb~\cite{Udem2002,ye_femtosecond_2005}.
+This device produces a train of laser pulses with a fixed duration, $\tau$, and a regular spacing, $T$ [cf.~Fig.~\ref{fig:comb}a].
+Stabilizing a comb is ensuring that the offset frequency, $\nu_0$, remains a constant and well-known value, and that the spectrum is a collection of regularly spaced teeth with frequencies $f_n = n/T+\nu_0$ [Fig.~\ref{fig:comb}b].
+Haensch and Hall solved this problem~\cite{Reichert1999,Jones2000} in frequency space, interferometrically comparing different teeth in the limit of many pulses.
+Note that this requires a comb whose spectrum spans at least an octave, or broadening the light with a nonlinear fiber.
+This stabilization enables direct frequency comb spectroscopy, accurately revealing the atomic level structure of neutral atoms \cite{marian_united_2004, witte_deep-ultraviolet_2005} and ions \cite{wolf_direct_2009,wolf_direct_2011}.

-We will rather work on the time-domain image of the pulse train.
-Here, the effect of the offset frequency, $\nu_0$, is to change the CEO phase from pulse to pulses, as in $\phi_{n+1} - \phi_n = \Delta \phi = \nu_0 T$ [cf.~Fig.~\ref{fig:comb}a].
-To address the problem of comb stabilisation we will use MPQI, designing protocols that detect the phase difference between pulses with the greatest accuracy possible.
-The resulting method does not require an octave-spanning comb, broadening or frequency doubling.
-It is thus useful for a wider variety of lasers, demands less power to perform the stabilisation, and it may profit from the ever-growing precision in atomic interferometry.
+We rather work on the time-domain image of the pulse train.
+The effect of the offset frequency is to change the CEP from pulse to pulse, $\phi_{n+1} - \phi_n = \Delta \phi = \nu_0 T$ [cf.~Fig.~\ref{fig:comb}a].
+To address the problem of comb stabilization we will use MPQI, designing protocols that detect the phase difference between pulses with the greatest accuracy possible.
+We start by proposing a simple two-level protocol for consecutive pulses in a low intensity regime (1A) and in a $\theta \simeq \pi$ regime (1B).
+We further this study by introducing analogous protocols for delayed sequences of pulses which display an enhanced sensitivity (protocols 2A and 2B).
+Afterwards, in order to minimize spontaneous emission, we describe equivalent protocols using Raman schemes.
+Finally, we present a discussion of experimental errors and the achievable sensitivities in practical implementations.
+The resulting methods do not require an octave-spanning comb, broadening or frequency doubling.
+They are thus useful for a wider variety of lasers, demand less power, and may profit from the ever-growing precision in atomic interferometry.